Know Your New York

-Know Your New York was an early American television game show.
+Know Your New York is an early American television game show.
 Broadcast on DuMont Television Network's flagship station WABD in New York City, the series aired in 1947, broadcast at 8:45pm ET on Wednesdays.
 The 15-minute series was sponsored by Bonded Auto Sales, and was hosted by Don Roper, who was assisted by Evelyn Peterson.
 Although broadcast only on a single station, it is notable as an early example of a television game show.
 The show returned to the air in 1971, with Dennis James as host, and ran for one season from 1971 to 1972.

 Format

 In the episode broadcast on 20 November 1947, the names of several viewers who wrote in were plucked out of a bowl, and were each phoned for the answer to a question.
 The questions were based on slides on landmarks in New York, which were to be identified.
 Correct answers gave the winner $5; all contestants received a turkey whether they answered correctly or not.

 The Bonded U-Drive-It auto firm bought a 13-week sponsorship of "Know Your New York" in September 1947.